-Out Senior Mental Health lead has achieved accreditation and has provided targeted support for individual pupils, small groups and classes across the school, including to pupils suffering from parental bereavement.
+The Senior Leader for Mental Health and well-being continues to provide targeted support for individual pupils, small groups and classes across the school, including the large number of pupils in Year 6 suffering from parental bereavement.
 Trauma Informed Schools training and updates and SCERTS training have been delivered to all staff to ensure that they are able to support pupils in regulating and managing their behaviour and emotions.